MattHammond94/Golden-Square/my_project/recipes/estimated_reading_time.md

 Potential side effects:
-if text total is < 200 program will only return a 0. need a to use float data types for more accurate estimates(seconds) -->
+if text total is < 200 program will only return a 0. need to use float data types for more accurate estimates(seconds) -->

 ## 3. Examples
 <!-- estimated_read_time(500 words) returns 2.5(minutes)